defoe-code/CDCS_Text_Mining_Lab/README.md

 For running defoe queries in [Cirrus](https://cirrus.readthedocs.io/en/master/), we first have to start a [Spark cluster](https://spark.apache.org/docs/latest/cluster-overview.html) within a **SLURM job**.
 And once the Spark cluster is running, then we can submit defoe queries to that cluster.

 We have divided the work performed in the **CDCS TDM Lab** in two Rounds: **Round 1** and **Round 2**.
 Each Round has a different set of studies, and each study have a set of defoe queries.
 In parallel, we have started other studies, such as **Geoparsing the Scottish Gazetteers** and **Trade Legacy Slavery**.
-Details of those can be found in this document.
+Details of those can be found at the end of in this document.

 For understanding better how [defoe](https://github.com/defoe-code/defoe) works, we recommend to read first [this](https://ieeexplore.ieee.org/document/9041813) paper, along with checking its [documentation](https://github.com/defoe-code/defoe/blob/master/docs/run-queries.md).